Inclusion of False or Misleading Information in Records

 - A man provided a false statement of his investment property to the Tax Office.

-- The information was not false or misleading.
+- Proving the information was not false or misleading.

 Questions in cases like this